Deno Mysql - Query VS Execute

 I wasn't sure when to use what, so I consulted the code to find out.

-function.
+Both function work the same as the query function is internally using the execute function.
 But they have not the same return value:

 The

-is more interesting if you want to retrieve the content of the "rows" directly (wich is mostly the case on a SELECT query)
+Basicaly it's means that query is more interesting if you want to retrieve the content of the "rows" directly (wich is mostly the case on a SELECT query)

 export type ExecuteResult = {